opentracing-contrib/java-grpc/README.md

         private final Tracer tracer;

         private void start() throws IOException {
-            TracingServerInterceptor tracingInterceptor = new TracingServerInterceptor(this.tracer);
+            TracingServerInterceptor tracingInterceptor = new TracingServerInterceptor
+                .Builder(this.tracer)
+                .build();

             // If GlobalTracer is used:
             TracingServerInterceptor